Serpentine Squiggles

 (Continue reading...)

-Note: This revised version of A Chimerical Hope’s second chapter only adapts its first part.
+Part of an attempted rewrite of A Chimerical Hope.
+Next Chapter This revised second chapter only adapts the first half of the original.
 Click here to jump directly where the rewrite leaves off.
 Smaller, with large eyes and round features, the nymph looked up to the refugee like a younger sibling to their elder.
 The refugee bore in her expression a look of calcined despair, of having lost everything yet gripping to one hope and determination.
 The nymph bore an emptiness, of having lost everything, of falling with nothing to hold on to — as if they gaze out from within an ever-deepening pit.
 Somehow, her white eyes did not look bright.

 (Continue reading...)